syslogic/extjs-nvd3-charts/README.md

 ## Getting Started

-a) change the local path to the desired location, eg.
+a) change the local path to the desired location:

     cd /home/github